Hervar77/infinity-doc/mkdocs/api/infinity.fts.md

 Parameters:

 - namespace: `string`
-  >the namespace of the library to be closed
+  >The namespace of the library to be closed.

 Example: